msymeonides/Migrate3D/README.md

 ```

 1. Download the code as a zip file from GitHub and move all files into the folder created in step 2.
-2. To run Migrate3D, navigate to the PowerShell or an equivalent change your working directory to where you stored all files, then run:
+2. To run Migrate3D, navigate to the PowerShell or an equivalent terminal program, change your working directory to where you stored all files, then run:

 ```powershell
 py main.py